imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 ## Testing mode

-In the testing mode, an interactive session can be used.
 The script is set in testing mode as default.
+An interactive session can be used, and batchtools will run in an interactive mode.
 To run the script in testing mode:

 - In the file ```init.global.R```, set the variable ```main_dir``` to your the directory ```R-code``` of your cloned repository.
 - Set your current working directory in R to the directory ```R-code``` of your cloned repository.